Guardian Fairy Michel: Meogy

 A member of the Black Hammer Gang, something of an inventor for the Gang and is the only one to receive praise from Lady Saleme.
 The third of the three Spencer brothers.
 Familiar with making and handling machines.

 Beaum

 A strange snake like creature who once lived on the magical island but left it after joining the Black Hammer Gang, he has a strong dislike for Poyo whom he calls a bully.
 He is also one of the few members of the Black Hammer Gang to get any praise from Lady Saleme.

-Fariy
+Fairies

 Poyo

 Among the four most powerful seasonal fairies among nature's fairies, he is a spring fairy.
 He is a curious and mischievous naughty boy.
 He's still young, so he doesn't have great abilities, but he's the most powerful of the seasonal fairies.
 His only thing he can say is "Auntie" and that's how he calls Salome.